 In the tea business, Fair Trade and Organic certification get thrown around a lot.
-I won’t speak to India or Japan, but after working with Chinese tea farmers for over a year, I have some insights on these labels.
+I won’t speak to India or Japan, but after working with Chinese tea farmers for several year, I have some insights on these labels.
 First, let me say that they are a step in the right direction.

 The farmers of Dragonwell village and of Laoshan village produce some of the best green tea in the world.
 Tea is so regionally specific that people are interested in leaves picked at a specific altitude on the specific side of individual mountains.
 The best Dragonwell comes from an area no bigger than a few football fields.
 The land where the best tea grows can be grouped into two main categories: former holdings from gentry estates, and common land.
 Both common land and the gentry estates were divided up after the Communist revolution in China.
 They were communes until the 1980′s and the opening of the economy.
 With the opening of the economy, land was privatized.
 The land was distributed in very small plots to the farmers whose ancestry proved that they had been living on the land and working the land, either outside of property laws or under the indentured servitude of a gentry land owner.
 Of course, each noble had many peasants farming for them, meaning that when it came time to divide it all up, everybody got less than they would have liked.